SAP-samples/ui5-typescript-tutorial/README.md

 The developed app simply displays the current weather for the location entered by the user.
 To do so, it uses the free weather service [Open Meteo](https://open-meteo.com) and [OpenStreetMap's "Nominatim" geolocation service](https://nominatim.openstreetmap.org/ui/about.html).

+[These slides](https://sap-samples.github.io/ui5-typescript-tutorial/resources/2023-07-06_UI5con-TypeScript-Workshop.pdf) were used at UI5con 2023 to give a short intro on TypeScript and the UI5 setup for using it.

 ## Requirements

 ### Technical Requirements